glowkeeper/P3D/docs/labs/week6Session2.md

 [The creative state: how to find inspiration for art-making](https://www.artsymposia.com/article/inspiration-for-art)

 + Pause and reflect
-+ Create a vision board/mindmap
++ Create a vision board, whiteboard, mood board, mindmap
 + Go outside!
 + Exercise your brain
 + Create for the sake of creating
-+ Open up to new ideas

 [21 Ways to Inspire Creativity When You’re Out of Ideas](https://www.grammarly.com/blog/ways-to-inspire-creativity/)